How to Enable HDR Video on Windows 11 Battery

 Calibrate Your Display

-If colors look wrong, you need to calibrate.
+If your colors look off, you’ll need to calibrate your display.
 Download the official Windows HDR Calibration app from the Microsoft Store.
-Follow the on-screen prompts to set your brightness levels.
+Then, follow the on-screen prompts to set your brightness levels correctly.

 Troubleshooting HDR Issues

-If your HDR toggle is grayed out, check your cable first.
-Ensure it is plugged into the correct port.
-Update your graphics drivers using Device Manager.
-If you see washed-out colors, ensure you have calibrated your display using the app mentioned above.
+If your HDR toggle is grayed out, start by checking your cable.
+Make sure it’s plugged into the correct port.
+Update your graphics drivers through Device Manager.
+If you’re seeing washed-out colors, confirm you’ve calibrated your display using the app mentioned earlier.

 Advanced Configuration